kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

   * Only create the channel when someone actually wants to consume events.
   * This can be extended in a way that we discard the events at an early stage when there is no consumer configured.
   * There is **one exception**
-	* When the event needs to trigger a compute in the cloud such as GCP via publishing events.
+	* When the event needs to trigger a compute in the cloud, such as GCP via publishing events.
 	* In such a case, while registering an event type, it can be specified if the backing resources should be created or not.
-	* This way the customer is explicitly making a concious choice to create PubSub resources while registering events.
+	* This way the customer is explicitly making a conscious choice to create PubSub resources while registering events.

 # Publishing and consumption